sauterl/VBS23-Post-Hoc-Analysis/src/python/README.md

 Hopefully, this repo will help to analyze also the logs from the future versions of VBS.

 ## Data Preparation
 First of all, run the following command.
-This will extract log data from 2023 teams and will prepare the environment.
-Some data are collected from the local logs of the systems, others from the public [run file](https://github.com/lucaro/VBS-Archive/tree/main/2023) of the [DRES](https://github.com/dres-dev/DRES) server.
+This will prepare the python virtual environment.
 ```
 cd src/python
 ./prepare.sh